ARoefer/prime_bullet/README.md

 ## Usage with `gym.Env`

 Briefly, let us remark on the usage of prime bullet with the OpenAI `gym` API.
-Since the `BasicSimulator` class seems to have a functional overlap with a `gym.Env`, it might be tempting to create a custom environment by deriving a class from both `BasicSimulator` and `gym.Env`.
+Since the `Simulator` class seems to have a functional overlap with a `gym.Env`, it might be tempting to create a custom environment by deriving a class from both `Simulator` and `gym.Env`.
 We advise against this, as it will create a messy architecture in which different semantic goals and timesteps collide.
 Instead, we propose the following as a rough skeleton for using prime bullet with gym environments:

 ```python
 import gym